 Tickets for a tour of the Truman Home are available at the park's visitor center, at 223 North Main Street in beautiful Independence, Missouri.
 They are first come, first served.

-NO RESERVATIONS ARE MADE FOR GROUPS OTHER THAN THOSE VISITING AS PART OF A SCHOOL FIELD TRIP.
+NO RESERVATIONS ARE MADE FOR GROUPS EXCEPT THOSE VISITING AS PART OF A SCHOOL FIELD TRIP.